 Of course, coffee is always welcome too!
 Stop by your favorite coffee shop on the way to visit and bring her a mid-day boost (just check to see if she is running on decaf or half-caff these days as many moms reduce their caffeine intake while breastfeeding.

 Not close by or can’t cook?
-Send gift cards for UberEats, GrubHub, HelloFresh, or a favorite place to eat.
+Send gift cards for UberEats, GrubHub, HelloFresh, Blue Apron, or a favorite place to eat.

 Call your new mom friend up and let her know that you’re coming over to help clean her home.
 Don’t ask, because she’ll probably tell you that she’s got this under control.